Quick answer:

 • Addiko Bank overhauled its loan origination process with intelligent automation, Results?
 Cutting wait times by 50% and freeing up staff for more valuable work.

-The global financial automation market is projected to grow from $8.1 billion in 2024 to $18.4 billion by 2030.
+The global AP automation market is projected to grow from $3.07 billion to $7.1 billion by 2030 (Grand View Research), reflecting by 2030.
 That’s a lot of companies betting on automation.

 1. Less Boring Work